RVAGameJams/rvagamejams.github.io/README.md

 ## Build/Deploy
 - `hexo clean & hexo generate` to compile local files into `public` (YOU MUST CLEAN FIRST!!)
 - `git clone https://github.com/RVAGameJams/rvagamejams.github.io.git -b master .deploy_git` to init deploy folder (only necessary the first time)
-- `hexo clean & hexo generate -deploy` to make a new commit with the compiled files and push it to the server (BE CAREFUL WITH THIS, obviously)
+- `npm run deploy` to make a new commit with the compiled files and push it to the server (BE CAREFUL WITH THIS, obviously)
 - You might have to `git pull` the repo in `.deploy_git` if someone else deployed since your last push

 ## Reference